FlyoverWorks/forecasts-api-docs/source/includes/_questions.md

 ------------- | -----------
 "Forecast::Question" | A multi-answer prediction pool
-"Forecast::Binary::Question" | A prediction pool with only one answer (eg Yes/No) "Forecast::RollingQuestion" | A rolling prediction pool, with new answers appearing over time "Forecast::PM::LMSR::ExclusiveMarket" | A multi-answer prediction market with one correct answer "Forecast::PM::LMSR::NonExclusiveMarket" | A multi-answer prediction market that allows multiple correct answers "Forecast::PM::LMSR::BinaryMarket" | A prediction market with only one answer "Forecast::PM::LMSR::RollingMarket" | A rolling prediction market, with new answers appearing over time
+"Forecast::Binary::Question" | A prediction pool with only one answer (eg Yes/No)